 Are there courses where I have to take a letter grade?

-Yes, in certain majors students will have to take a letter grade for specific courses (see complete list of exempt courses).
+Yes, in certain majors students will have to take a letter grade for specific courses (see a complete list of exempt courses).
 Majors where there are specific support course grade requirements may provide guidance on additional courses where you should choose to take a letter grade.
 View department-specific guidelines here.

 What happens if I need to take an incomplete this spring?